Prep Time: 5 minutes | Cook Time: 10 minutes | Total Time: 15 minutes | Serves: 4

 After testing dozens of recipes, I’ve created this foolproof homemade Alfredo sauce that’s rich, creamy, and unbelievably simple.
 This recipe serves four people generously and costs a fraction of restaurant prices.

 This homemade Alfredo sauce recipe combines butter, fresh garlic, heavy cream, and Parmesan cheese to create a silky sauce that clings perfectly to pasta.
+As one of the essential base sauces in cooking, mastering Alfredo opens up countless dinner possibilities.
 Best of all?
 It’s ready in just 15 minutes.

 Nutrition Comparison